ana0101/dfa-nfa/README.md

 Project 3 - A program that performs a dfa minimization

 Input files structure:
-number of states
+number of states,
-initial state
+initial state,
-number of final states
+number of final states,
-final states
+final states,
-number of letters
+number of letters,
-letters
+letters,
 transitions: state1 letter state2